May 20, 2022

 Honestly, the last three years have been like being in a cocoon that’s being tossed around in a tornado.

-Everything that was untrue about my ego-constructed old self has been thoroughly smashed to pieces… and now I’m just a squishy, service-oriented man who is increasingly proud of who I have become.
+Everything false about my ego-constructed old self has been thoroughly smashed to pieces… and now I’m just a squishy, service-oriented man who is increasingly proud of who I have become.

 The gifts that Demetra brings to my life are truly innumerable.